Gnocchi alla Sorrentina

 You’ll find variations, but the common thread I’ve found among recipes is the very simple tomato sauce.

-I like to start with a cold pan and add the olive oil and garlic.
-Turn the heat to medium and, as the oil warms up, stir it with the garlic.
-As soon as the garlic is fragrant and lightly sizzling in the oil I add the tomato puree.
+I like starting with a cold pan and adding olive oil and garlic.
+Turn the heat to medium and stir the garlic as the oil warms up.
+As soon as the garlic is fragrant and lightly sizzling in the oil, I add the tomato puree.

-In the summer, folks use fresh tomatoes to make a passata or tomato puree and to it add some garlic, salt, and fresh basil.
-Seeing as my tomato plants died about three months ago, I used store-bought tomato puree.
+In the summer, people often use fresh tomatoes to make a passata or tomato puree and add garlic, salt, and fresh basil.
+Since my tomato plants died about three months ago, I use store-bought tomato puree.
 Muir-Glen makes an excellent one.

-Once you’ve added the tomato puree, salt, and basil just bring the sauce to a simmer.
+Bring the sauce to a simmer once you’ve added the tomato puree, salt, and basil.
 That’s it.

 photo collage of the sauce and the gnocchi being added